Section 36 - Loss of Function, Scarring & Disfigurement

 - Bodily Disfigurement: Maximum of $15,000, but only available for scarring that is on the face, neck, or hands.

 If you were injured on the job and were left with a permanent injury that limits you, you may be entitled to Section 36 benefits.
-To get those benefits, it’s important to have an experienced Workers Compensation lawyer that can get the proof you need to present your claim.
-At Marcotte Law Firm, our Workers Compensation Lawyers have the experience needed to get you results.
-Call now for a free consultation.
+To get those benefits, it’s important to have an experienced Lowell Workers Compensation lawyer that can get the proof you need to present your claim.
+An experienced lawyer will send you to a doctor to evaluate your permanency and provide a permanency rating.
+If scarring is an issue, your attorney may coordinate with a photography to get proof for the insurance company to use.